 We are proud to call Colorado Springs home.
 Pikes Peak, Garden of the Gods, Cheyenne Mountain, Manitou Springs: these are some of the most beautiful places in the USA to hike and explore.
 From the mountains to the lakes, COS is a haven for hiking.

 As a veterinarian in Colorado Springs, we not only love the outdoors, but we appreciate how dog-friendly this beautiful state is!
 We often take hikes with our own family, and we thought that we could share some of our favorites with you.
 Hiking is a great form of exercise for our furry friends, and it is a great way to appreciate the beauty that CO offers us.
-Here’s a list of the best dog friendly hiking trails in Colorado Springs, so both you and your pet can enjoy everything nature has to offer!
+Here’s a list of the best dog-friendly hiking trails in Colorado Springs, so both you and your pet can enjoy everything nature has to offer!
 Read through these amazing hikes and find a map with all their locations!

 1. Bear Creek Dog Park